Ronald K. Gay

 QUALIFICATIONS

 I have been doing carpentry since I was a boy.
-My father was a carpenter before going into business.
-His father was a carpenter.
-My uncle was taught carpentry by my father and it became his career till he died.
-I learned carpentry from being around my dad growing up, and by helping my uncle on several projects on our home, after my father was gone.
+My father was a carpenter, his father was a carpenter, my grandfather's uncle was said to be carpenter and contractor.
+My uncle was taught carpentry by my father and it became his profession.
+He taught his son who became a professional carpenter.
+I learned carpentry from being around my dad growing up, and by helping my uncle on several projects .
 I was torn between landscape work and carpentry as a teenager.
-I loved doing physical work.
-Still do.
+I loved doing physical work, and still do.
 I like being outdoors, even in the dead of winter, when I have built many things outside.

 I have been a contractor since the early 1980s, obtaining my builder's license in 1985.
 I turned to the home inspection business in 1985 to broaden my education and experience in the building and home industry.
 I performed over 2000 inspections from roof to basement.
 I always climbed on the roof on my inspections, unless snow, ice or steep pitch prevented it.
 There were few roofs I didn't climb on.
 After inspecting homes for six years I wrote my first book, House & Home Almanac, that addressed housing construction, housing transactions, inspections, historic houses, energy saving.

 I have been working on houses for almost forty years now, going back to my teens.
 A lot of my early work was planting trees and building retaining walls.
-I also got a lot of my early home maintenance and carpentry, experience by taking care of things on our family home, after my father passed away when I was a teenager.
+I also got a lot of my early home maintenance and carpentry experience by taking care of things on our family home.
 My mother endured countless learning experiences on my part with projects on her home.
 But, I think she has come out ahead in the long run.
-I was a live-in caretaker for a sizeable estate, for a year, in my late teens.
+I was a live-in caretaker for a sizable estate for a year, in my late teens.

 REFERENCES